Cause of action: Elements

 The points a plaintiff must prove to win a given type of case are called the "elements" of that cause of action.
 An element is a required part of a cause of action.

 For example, for a claim of negligence, the elements are: the (existence of a) duty, breach (of that duty), proximate cause (by that breach), and damages.
 If a complaint does not allege facts sufficient to support every element of a claim, the court, upon motion by the opposing party, may dismiss the complaint for failure to state a claim for which relief can be granted.

-The defendant to a cause of action must file an "Answer" to the complaint in which the claims can be admitted or denied (including denial on the basis of insufficient information in the complaint to form a response).
+The defendant to a cause of action must file an "Answer" to the complaint in which the claims can be admitted or denied (including denial based on insufficient information in the complaint to form a response).
 The answer may also contain counterclaims in which the "Counterclaim Plaintiff" states its own causes of action.
 Finally, the answer may contain affirmative defenses.
 Most defenses must be raised at the first possible opportunity either in the answer or by motion or are deemed waived.
 A few defenses, in particular a court's lack of subject matter jurisdiction, need not be pleaded and may be raised at any time.